 Hormones can cause mood swings, make you feel sad or depressed as well as disrupting your digestion.
 However, hormones can also boost your energy and mood or even give you that envious pregnancy glow!
 They also play in a key role during labour at relieving pain and helping your baby make that important journey into the world!

 Although hormones are an important part of pregnancy, because you can't see them sometimes they feel mysterious and difficult to understand.
-To feel better in tune with your body and understand those key processes that are going on behind the scenes, take a look at our round up all the miraculous hormones of pregnancy and their functions.
+To feel better in tune with your body and understand those key processes that are going on behind the scenes, take a look with us all the miraculous hormones of pregnancy and their functions.

 2) Human Chorionic Gonadotropin (hCG)